MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/4-improve-app-interactivity-lifecycle-events.md

 If the `render-mode` property is set to <xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.ServerPrerendered>, the `OnInitialized` and `OnInitializedAsync` methods run twice: once during the prerender phase that generates the static page output, and again when the server establishes a SignalR connection with the browser.
 You might do expensive initialization tasks in these methods, such as retrieving data from a web service that you use to set the Blazor component state.
 In this case, cache the state information during the first execution and reuse the saved state during the second execution.

-Any dependencies used by the Blazor component are injected when the instance has been created but before the `OnInitialized` or `OnInitializedAsync` methods run.
+Any dependencies the Blazor component uses are injected when the instance has been created but before the `OnInitialized` or `OnInitializedAsync` methods run.
 You can use the objects injected by these dependencies in the `OnInitialized` or `OnInitializedAsync` methods, but not before.

 > [!IMPORTANT]
 > Blazor components don't support constructor dependency injection.
 Instead, use either the `@inject` directive in the component markup or the <xref:Microsoft.AspNetCore.Components.InjectAttribute> on the property declaration.

 During the prerender phase, code in a Blazor Server component can't perform actions that require a connection to the browser, such as calling JavaScript code.
 You should place logic that depends on a connection with the browser in the `OnAfterRender` or `OnAfterRenderAsync` methods.

-### Understand the OnParametersSet and OnParametersSetAsync methods
+### The OnParametersSet and OnParametersSetAsync methods

 The `OnParametersSet` and `OnParametersSetAsync` methods run after the `OnInitialized` or `OnInitializedAsync` methods the first time the component renders, or after the `SetParametersAsync` method in subsequent rendering.
 Like `SetParametersAsync`, these methods are always called, even if the component has no parameters.

 Use either method to complete initialization tasks that depend on the component parameter values, such as calculating values for computed properties.
 Don't do long-running operations such as these in a constructor.
 Constructors are synchronous, and waiting for long-running operations to complete affects the responsiveness of the page that contains the component.

-### Understand the OnAfterRenderand OnAfterRenderAsync methods
+### The OnAfterRenderand OnAfterRenderAsync methods

 The `OnAfterRender`and `OnAfterRenderAsync` methods run every time the Blazor runtime needs to update the view represented by the component in the user interface.
 This state occurs automatically when: